Organizers

 More Than Tags

-Each organizer is a living entity with its own
+Each organizer has its own

 Hierarchical Structure